rikedyp/NuGetConsume/notes.md

 ### Export
 `NGS.Export'target'` will return a namespace configured for the target specified.

+Export dependencies by copying dotnet project to a directory:
+`NGC.Export 'dir'`

+Export dependencies by copying DLLs and package config to a directory:
+`NGC.Export 'dir' 'target_framework'`

+You might need to install additional an .NET SDK in order to target a specific .NET version (framework).
+These can be [downloaded from Microsoft](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=msbuild-developerpacks).

 ### Packaging DLLs with my project
 During a project build, `NGS.Export` copies DLLs into a specified folder and stores the relative paths which can be accessed by `NGS.Using`.